Bird nest: Platform

 The platform nest is a large structure, often many times the size of the (typically large) bird which has built it.
 Depending on the species, these nests can be on the ground or elevated.

 In the case of raptor nests, or eyries (also spelled aerie), these are often used for many years, with new material added each breeding season.
 In some cases, the nests grow large enough to cause structural damage to the tree itself, particularly during bad storms where the weight of the nest can cause additional stress on wind-tossed branches.

 Pendent

 The pendent nest is an elongated sac woven of pliable materials such as grasses and plant fibers and suspended from a branch.
 Oropendolas, caciques, orioles, weavers and sunbirds are among the species that weave pendent nests.
-In weaver birds, this is pendant, suspended from a single point hanging from branch while many other birds incorporate more than one branch to support the nest.
+In weaver birds, the nest is suspended from a single point on a branch, while other birds incorporate more than one branch to support the nest.